5Mountains/kottans-frontend/README.md

 </details>

-The **"Learn CSS"** course from "codecademy" was one more pretty lightweight task that I did quite quickly.
+:memo: The **"Learn CSS"** course from "codecademy" was one more pretty lightweight task that I did quite quickly.
 Frankly speaking, there was a theme that made me refresh my knowledge and remember everything I had learned before, it was - Grid.
 So I should do more research :mag: and practice on this topic.

 <details><summary>toggle Screenshot :clapper:</summary>
 <br>